dianavile/CV/README.md

 **Front-end skills:**
 * HTML5,
 * CSS3 (Flexbox, Grid, Animations),
+* Sass,
 * Bootstrap 4,
+* Responsive Web Design,
+* Web Accessibility,
-* Responsive Web Design
+* Web Design & Prototyping with Figma,
-* Sass,
+* Git,
 * jQuery,
 * Javascript (Functional Programming & Object-Oriented Programming (OOP)),
 * React JS
 * Redux
-* Web Accessibility,
 * Jasmine (JS testing)
-* Git
 * Nodejs
 * XAMPP
-* MySQL, SQL queries (basics)
+* MySQL, SQL queries
+* Algoritms, Datatypes.

 ### Other:
 Other than coding, I enjoy [writing about coding](https://medium.com/@diana.vile).
 I also like to visit musea, cinema and other cultural activities.
 You can call me for a Chai Latte or coffee and walk in nature.
-Enjoying familylife and learning new things related to webdesign and webdevelopment.
+Enjoying familylife and constantly learning new things related to webdesign and webdevelopment.